Happy Hour Harmonica Podcast

 Hello, thank you for having me.

-Great to speak to you, Yorei.
+you, Yorei.
 So you are a South Korean harmonica player, and you are currently based in France, but you're originally from South Korea.

 Yes, I was born in South Korea, and now I live in Paris.

-Excellent.
-Very exciting place to live.
 So great.
 So tell us about South Korea and what's the harmonica scene like there?

 In Korea, there is really few of the harmonica player.
 It's really rare.
 Yeah, it's pretty good to play harmonica because there is not many harmonica players in Korea.